Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   └─Seat2 (GameObject->NetworkObject)
 ```

-### Parenting & Transform Synchronization
+### Parenting & transform synchronization

-It's important to understand that without the use of a `NetworkTransform` clients are only synchronized with the transform values when:
+It's important to understand that without the use of a NetworkTransform component clients are only synchronized with the transform values when:

-- A client is being synchronized with the NetworkObject in question:
+- A client is being synchronized with the NetworkObject component in question:
   - During the client's first synchronization after a client has their connection approved.
-  - When a server spawns a new `NetworkObject`.
+  - When a server spawns a new NetworkObject component.
-- A `NetworkObject` has been parented _(or a parent removed)_.
+- A NetworkObject component has been parented (or a parent removed).
 - The server can override the `NetworkBehaviour.OnNetworkObjectParentChanged` method and adjust the transform values when that's invoked.
   - These transform changes will be synchronized with clients via the `ParentSyncMessage`

-:::note Optional Auto Synchronized Parenting
+:::note Optional auto synchronized parenting
-The Auto Object Parent Sync property of a `NetworkObject`, enabled by default, allows you to disable automatic parent change synchronization in the event you want to implement your own parenting solution for one or more NetworkObjects. it's important to understand that disabling the Auto Object Parent Sync option of a `NetworkObject` will treat the `NetworkObject`'s transform synchronization with _clients_ as if its parent is the hierarchy root _(that is, null)_.
+The Auto Object Parent Sync property of a NetworkObject component, enabled by default, allows you to disable automatic parent change synchronization in the event you want to implement your own parenting solution for one or more NetworkObjects.
+It's important to understand that disabling the Auto Object Parent Sync option of a NetworkObject component will treat the NetworkObject component's transform synchronization with clients as if its parent is the hierarchy root (null).
 :::